coldtype/coldtype/docs/about.rst

 What is Coldtype?
 -----------------

-**A cross-platform library to help you precisely & programmatically do high-quality display typography with Python.**
+**A cross-platform library to help you precisely & programmatically do display typography with Python.**

 An example: